Separating Fact From Fiction About Medical Malpractice

 Interestingly, a study based on the experiences of one of New Jersey’s malpractice carriers shows that it is the defensibility of one of the doctor’s actions and not the severity of the patient’s injury that is the dominant factor in whether a payment is made.
 An evaluation of medical malpractice claims published in the Annuals of Internal Medicine in 1992, found that only 12% of claims went to trial and of those that were tried, less than 1 in 4 resulted in any payment being made to the patient.
 Thus, the authors concluded, “Our findings suggest that unjustified payments are probably uncommon.”

 So what is the doctor’s answer for the high cost of health care?
 No self-dealing?
 No!
-Their answer is to place arbitrary limits upon the claims of the most vastly injured.
+Their answer is to place arbitrary limits upon the claims of the most vastly hurt.

 Imagine that tomorrow your spouse or child, in the prime of their life, were rendered as some of my clients have been- able to think, feel pain and totally aware of everything that is happening around them, but unable to move their arms or legs, unable to eat except through a tube in their stomach and unable to live without total dependence on others for their survival.
 All as a result of medical malpractice.
 The medical lobby’s answer to this tragedy is to call for a cap of $250,000 for such a victim’s pain and suffering.
 And for what?